Stuycs-K/final-project-9-wus-yangr/WORKLOG.md

 Created the Player class
 Added basic WASD and point-and-click movement for testing purposes

-### date y
+### date 5/23/23

-info
+Created image to map converter
+Created Dialogue Nodes

 ## GROUP MEMBER 2 : Randy Yang

 ### date 5/22/2023

 Created Map class and added pseudocode for map class done over weekend Have not tested code yet due to it requiring other methods from other classes not yet implemented

 ### date y